vgaj/misc/XdpFsaSearchDrop/README.md

 # Description
-This example contains an XDP program which will search all incoming packets for a pattern (byte sequence) and drop them if they match.
+This example contains an XDP program which will search all incoming packets for a pattern (byte sequence) and drop them there is a match.
 The byte sequence is set from user space.
-The user space program sets a FSA in a map which the XDP program uses
+The user space program sets a FSA in a map which the XDP program uses.

 ## Compile
 gcc user_space_set_pattern.c -lbpf -lelf -o user_space_set_pattern